and1hof/and1hof.github.io/_posts/2017-11-21-sanitize-javascript-psuedo-scheme-xss.md

 `and://my:stuff@test.com:8080/location/sublocation?key=things&stuff=keys#section2`

-Lets break this down into separate pieces before discussing where protocols can be a security issue.
+Let's break this down into separate pieces before discussing where protocols can be a security issue.

 `and://` - This is where the scheme is declared, and the browser first checks this in order to determine what to do with the following strings.